I tried out the ability to manage .env files with 1Password Environments

 revenueCatApiKey = appl_xxx...

-Check the Secret box for each variable to protect the value.
+Check the Secret checkbox for each variable to protect the value.

 8-2.
 Arkana Reading Environment Variables

-By default, Arkana reads values in the following order of priority:
+By default, Arkana reads values in the following priority order:

 1. Environment variables